Naik-Waqar/Admob-Ads-Integration-Android/Readme.md

-This repo show you how to implement admob banner and interstitial ads in android 2020
+This repo will help you how to implement admob banner and interstitial ads in android 2020

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++